rust-osdev/multiboot2/multiboot2/README.md

 It follows the Multiboot 2.0 specification at https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html and the ELF 64 specification at http://www.uclibc.org/docs/elf-64-gen.pdf.

 ## Features and `no_std` Compatibility
-This library is always `no_std`.
-However, the default `builder`-feature requires the `alloc`-crate to be available.
-You need the `builder` only if you want to construct new boot information structures at run time.
+This library is always `no_std` without `alloc`.
+However, the default `builder`- feature requires the `alloc`-crate and an `#[global_allocator]` to be available.
+You need the `builder` only if you want to construct new boot information structures at runtime.
 For parsing, this is not relevant, and you can deactivate the default feature.

 ## Background: The Multiboot 2 Information Structure
 The Multiboot information structure looks like this: